Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Problem Definition and Challenges

-Fault localization (FL)~\cite{DBLP:journals/tse/ZouLXEZ21}, in general, refers to the task of identifying the root cause of an observed failure.
-In SUTFL~\cite{DBLP:journals/ieicetd/ZhengHCYFX24, DBLP:journals/jss/RaselimoF24, DBLP:journals/access/SarhanB22,de2016spectrum,zakari2020spectrum, DBLP:conf/icse/YangGMH24, DBLP:journals/corr/abs-2403-16362}, while the root cause is in the SUT, failures are either identified within the SUT or they occur in the test code.
-In contrast, TCFL involves identifying the root cause of a failure observed while testing the SUT, with both the failure and its cause residing within the test code itself.
+Fault localization (FL)\cite{DBLP:journals/tse/ZouLXEZ21}, in general, refers to the task of identifying the root cause of an observed failure.
+In SUTFL~\cite{DBLP:journals/ieicetd/ZhengHCYFX24, DBLP:journals/jss/RaselimoF24, DBLP:journals/access/SarhanB22,de2016spectrum,zakari2020spectrum, DBLP:conf/icse/YangGMH24, DBLP:journals/corr/abs-2403-16362}, while the root cause is in the SUT, failures are either identified within the SUT or occur in the test code.
+In contrast, TCFL involves identifying the root cause of a failure observed during SUT testing, with both the failure and its cause residing within the test code itself.

-Consider the simplified example in ~\autoref{fig:problem_def_overview}, illustrating a testing environment for a video conferencing setup.
+Consider the simplified example in \autoref{fig:problem_def_overview}, illustrating a testing environment for a video conferencing setup.
 Here, the SUT consists of a control base, several operational modules, and various endpoint devices that serve as terminal nodes for receiving conference signals.
-As shown, multiple components interact to assess the system's functionality by evaluating requirements such as the quality of the signal.
+As shown, multiple components interact to assess the system's functionality by evaluating requirements, such as signal quality.
 Since the test script does not have direct access to the SUT's source code, this assessment is performed through several layers that connect the SUT and the testing environment.
 These layers include the SUT API library as well as both low-level and high-level interaction logic between the SUT and the testing environment.
-While these layers facilitate interaction between the SUT and the test script, they also introduce additional complexity into the test script~\cite{DBLP:conf/iolts/AppelloC0PBR21,DBLP:journals/tosem/TangZZZGLGLMXL23}.
+While these layers facilitate interaction between the SUT and the test script, they also introduce additional complexity into the test script\cite{DBLP:conf/iolts/AppelloC0PBR21,DBLP:journals/tosem/TangZZZGLGLMXL23}.
 This increased complexity can result in faulty test scripts that produce failed execution logs.

-Examples of faults in the test code of the system shown in~\autoref{fig:problem_def_overview} include incorrectly setting the parameters of an endpoint device in the test script or failing to specify the correct minimum threshold for signal quality.
-Below, we discuss several challenges encountered when attempting to localize such faults using a TCFL technique.
+Examples of faults in the test code of the system shown in \autoref{fig:problem_def_overview} include incorrectly setting the parameters of an endpoint device in the test script or failing to specify the correct minimum threshold for signal quality.